 - Boston, John Shipway

 - Sponsor (Organisation)

-- University of Hull Scholarships Committee; Emslie Horniman Anthropological Scholarship Fund; Radcliffe Brown Trust Fund for Anthropological Research; British Sociological Association; Sir Philip Reckitt Educational Trust
+- University of Hull Scholarship Committee; Emslie Horniman Anthropological Scholarship Fund; Radcliffe-Brown Memorial Fund; British Sociological Association; Sir Philip Reckitt Educational Trust

 - Qualification level